tuphan-dn/tuphan.dev/src/app/blog/merkle-trie-the-definition-and-applications/page.md

 }
 ```

-Due to [Remark](#remark), when we update a leaf's value, we also have to update its parent and all ancestor nodes.
+Due to [Remark](#remark), when we update a leaf value, we also have to update its parent and all ancestor nodes.

 ```ts label="set.pseudo" group="merkle"
 function set(key /* i.e. [true, false, false, true, ...] */, value) {